 A quality tie has greater lustre, greater life and, perhaps, lends its wearer a greater sense of authority.
 But it’s not as easy as just spending more money.

-Made of silk, wrapped around some kind of lining and sewn up with thread, a tie is a far simpler thing to analyse than a suit or a bag.
+It is easy to analyse though.
+Made of silk, wrapped around some kind of lining and sewn up with thread, a tie is far simpler to break down than a suit or a bag.

 The problem is, most ties have a slip stitch.
 Some are imitations (try holding the thread and pulling the tie to see if it bunches up), but this first test only cuts out a small part of the market.

 Mass-produced ties use silk that is printed by inkjet.
-More refined producers, such as Drake’s in London (above, from £95), use dye-and-discharge hand-screen printing, where every colour layer is printed separately, penetrating it each time.
+More refined producers, such as Drake’s in London, use dye-and-discharge hand-screen printing on most of their ties, where every colour layer is printed separately, penetrating it each time.

 This separates out many of the luxury brands that produce ties merely as an afterthought.
-I won’t name names, but suffice to say that Hermès (from £135) is one of the few that handprints its ties – albeit using a slightly different method to Drake’s.
+I won’t name names, but suffice to say that Hermès (from £135) is one of the few that handprints its ties.

 In the end, assessing a tie is instinctive.
 It is driven by sensory reactions – how it looks and feels.
 “Does it feel three-dimensional?
 Is it plump and rounded?
 Does it live in your hands?” asks Hill.
 “That’s how to spot a good tie.”